Greg Kotis: Other works

-His post-apocalyptic bluegrass musical, The End of All Flesh, premiered at the wild project as part of the New York City Fringe in 2025, then transferred to the Magnet Theater in New York City after a sold out run.
+His post-apocalyptic bluegrass musical, The End of All Flesh, premiered at the wild project as part of the New York City Fringe in 2025, then transferred to the Magnet Theater in New York City after a sold-out run.

 His musical ZM premiered at Teatro Milan in Mexico City in 2024, in a production directed by Miguel Septiem, the artistic director of Icaro Teatro.

-His play I Am Nobody premiered at The Tank in New York City and was forced to close after 3 previews and 3 performances, due to the Covid-19 pandemic.
+His musical I Am Nobody premiered at The Tank in New York City and was forced to close after 3 previews and 3 performances, due to the COVID-19 pandemic.
+It was revived as part of the Monday Night Musicals series at the Magnet Theater, the second of Kotis's musicals to do so, for a six-week run beginning April 6, 2026 and ending on May 11th, 2026.

 His play The Truth About Santa premiered at The Kraine Theater in New York City in 2008, and was revived at The Tank in New York City in 2018.

 His play Pig Farm premiered at The Roundabout Theatre in New York City in June 2006.

 He wrote a prequel to Urinetown with his theatrical partner Mark Hollmann titled “Yeast Nation (The Triumph of Life).”
-He is also working on a sequel to Urinetown called “Good Luck In Space” meant to close off the "Urinetown Trilogy.”
+He is also working on a sequel to Urinetown called Good Luck In Space meant to close off the "Urinetown Trilogy.”